Kentucky Wildcats: Baseball

 The Wildcats baseball team began play in their new stadium, Kentucky Proud Park, in fall 2018, replacing Cliff Hagan Stadium, where they had played since 1969.

 The baseball program, partly hampered by being the northernmost school in the heavily warm-weather SEC, has historically achieved only modest success at best.
 Wildcats baseball hit bottom at the turn of the 21st century, with only one winning season from 1997 through 2004, and last-place finishes in the SEC East division in every season from 2001 through 2005.
 In 2003, after the retirement of longtime coach Keith Madison, Kentucky hired Florida assistant John Cohen as head coach.
 Cohen was able to lead the Cats to a winning overall season in 2005, despite another SEC cellar finish.
 In 2008, Cohen left Kentucky to accept the coaching position at Mississippi State University.
 He was replaced by former Kentucky assistant Gary Henderson.

-Few could have expected the Cinderella season the Cats would have in 2006.
-They literally went from worst to first in the SEC, winning a regular-season conference title for the first time in three decades, and being ranked as high as fourth in the country by one major baseball poll during the season.
-However, the newly energized Kentucky baseball faithful saw the Cats crash out of the SEC tournament early and fail to make it out of the regionals of the NCAA tournament at home.
+Few could have expected the season the Cats would have in 2006.
+They went from worst to first in the SEC, winning a regular-season conference title for the first time in three decades, and being ranked as high as fourth in the country by one major baseball poll during the season.
+However, the Kentucky fans saw the Cats crash out of the SEC tournament early and fail to make it out of the regionals of the NCAA tournament at home.